 handPose = ml5.handPose();

-• After that, we use video.size(640, 480) to set the size and then do video.hide() because by default, the webcam is drawn onto the canvas.
-Instead, we will manually draw the webcam onto the screen ourselves.
+}createCanvas(640, 640) already.createCapture(VIDEO) function gets the webcam feed.
+You can look at the documentation for how you could customize the video feedvideo.size(640, 480) to set the size and then do video.hide() because by default, the webcam is drawn onto the canvas.
+Instead, we will manually draw the webcam onto the screen ourselves.function setup(){

 createCanvas(640, 480);